 xn = sum(range(1, x+1))

-# This is the deltas from the y-coordinate growth series.
+# Deltas from the y-coordinate growth series.

 yn = sum(range(1, y-1))

-# This is the organic growth from the y-coordinate.
+# Organic growth from the y-coordinate.

 return str(xn + yn + (x * (y-1)))